capitalch/trace/tracking.md

 ## Planning
+a.
+Permissions of Export etc to manager
+b.
+Make product inactive
+c.
+Stock journal
 d.
 Purchase if change in last purchase price show alert
 0. Quick reports: Stock summary, daily sales, Jakar, orders, health
 1. Include jData or serial no in sales report so that search on sl no may occur